 Short-term Research Fellowships

-The MHS will accept fellowship applications for the 2023-2024 cycle.
-However, please note that the terms of awarded short-term fellowships may have temporary restrictions.
+The MHS will accept fellowship applications for the 2024-2025 cycle.
 The MHS reserves the right to offer entirely remote fellowships, to restrict research visits to appointment schedules or certain months, or any other such restrictions as are necessary during, and in the wake of COVID-19.
 We strongly encourage all short-term fellowship applicants to carefully review their application questions well in advance of the deadline and to reach out with any questions or concerns.
 Note that preference will still be given to the strongest applications.
 The additional information collected will help determine the terms each award during these unusual times.

-Applicants are encouraged to contact the Research Coordinator, Cassie Cloutier (firstname.lastname@example.org), with any additional questions or concerns.
+Applicants are encouraged to contact the Assistant Director of Research, Cassie Cloutier (firstname.lastname@example.org), with any additional questions or concerns.

 Fellowships to Be Awarded in the Next Cycle